-During the 2021 - 2022 academic year, WCU offered approximately 70 crime prevention and security awareness programs.
+During the 2023 - 2024 academic year, WCU offered crime prevention and security awareness programs.
 Topics such as personal safety, drug and alcohol abuse awareness and sexual assault prevention are some examples of programs offered during the prior academic year.

-During student orientation sessions and new associate orientation sessions, students, faculty, and associates are informed of services offered by WCU.
-Crime Prevention, Security Awareness and Sexual Assault Prevention Programs are developed and presented on an annual basis.
-Periodically, the Safety and Security Department, in coordination with Campus Executive Directors, will present crime prevention and security awareness sessions on a variety of timely topics specific to the campus or surrounding community.
+During student orientation sessions and new associate orientation sessions, students, faculty, and associates are provided with primary training and are informed of services offered by WCU and off campus resources.
 The common theme of all security awareness and crime prevention programs is to encourage students, faculty and associates to be aware of their shared responsibility with the university for their own security and the security of others.
-In addition to seminars, crime prevention information is disseminated to students, faculty and associates through crime prevention awareness posters, security alert posters, displays, social media outlets, and potentially apps for web and smartphone devices.

-All students and associates are encouraged to participate in security awareness and crime prevention programs via asynchronous video-based training modules provided by 360StaySafe.
+All students and associates had the option to participate in security awareness and crime prevention programs via asynchronous video-based training modules provided by 360StaySafe.
 The program includes personal safety modules which provide practical tips including security awareness training, identity theft protection techniques, and active shooter training.
 The program is separated into twelve modules and also includes prevention and awareness information regarding the crimes of Domestic Violence, Dating Violence, Sexual Assault and Stalking.
 This information explores forming healthy relationships, identifying and protecting oneself against controlling behaviors, safe and positive options for bystander intervention and information on risk reduction.
 All modules encourage students and associates to be responsible for their own security and the security of others.

 Participants in these programs are asked to be alert, security-conscious and involved, and advised to call GSOC to report suspicious behavior.
-For additional questions regarding crime prevention, contact the Safety and Security Department directly at (855) 955-9911.
+For additional questions regarding crime prevention, contact the Safety & Security Department directly at (855) 955-9911.